WSU-ICAA CONCUSSION MANAGEMENT PLAN

 - The student-athlete is held out of all athletic activities (practice, competition, weight lifting and conditioning) until cleared by a team physician.

-- The athletic trainer contacts an academic student service representative to make them aware of the condition of the student-athlete and determine any changes to the student-athlete’s
+- The athletic trainer contacts an academic student service representative to make them aware of the condition of the student-athlete and the return to learn progression.

 - The student-athlete is taken through the Symptom Tracking Sheet daily until they are asymptomatic, at which time they are taken through a SCAT3 evaluation.